 During a shift of eight (8) hours, employees shall be entitled to one uninterrupted unpaid lunch period of no more than one (1) hour or less than one-half (1/2) hour.
-The time for such lunch periods shall be scheduled for full-time employees and start before the completion of taken by the 5th hour of work in a work day at approximately the midpoint of each work shift.
+The time for such lunch periods shall be scheduled for full-time employees and start before the completion of the 5^{th} hour of work in a work day.